Venison Wild

 “What kinda animal?” said Paul, “This is England!
 D'ya think it was a six foot badger?”

-“Ya never know what lives out here, boy-yo.
-Back home there's an all manner of unknown tings, sure... live out in da forest at night which no-one dares know about.”
+“Ya never know what lives out here in black country, boy-yo.
+Back home there's an all manner of unknown tings... live out in da forest at night which no-one dares or wuld want to know about.”

 “Maybe it was a scarecrow,” I said, seriously.

-“A fucking Scarecrow, Pffff!!!!
-Fuck off back to LaLa land, Shane.
+“A fucking Scarecrow!!!!
+Fuck off back to LaaLaa land, Shane.
 A scarecrow!”

-That's when Lee turned an unhealthy shade of grey, the colour suddenly drained from his face.
-“But you know what, yeah,“ he said, ominously, “I think he's almost right.
-Only I don't think it was a scarecrow but a man.”
+That's when all but the very palest colours suddenly drained from Lee's face.
+“But you know what, though,“ he said, ominously, “I think he's not so far off.
+Only I don't think it was a scarecrow but a man...
+I think we've just fucking hit someone.”

 “A man?
 Who would be out here?
 Walking the rain, going nowhere?” asked Paul.

 “A tramp.
 A local,” I said.
-“There must be some people who live around here and these carrot-crunchers love walking around in the splodge, kinda like watering themselves.”
+“There must be some people who live around here and these carrot-crunchers love nothing better than a ten mile walk in the freezing rain.
+It's kinda like how they water themselves.”

 Paul turned round and darted something vicious at me.
-It wasn't a joint roach, but a cigarette filter or something.
-It meant shut it!
-It was the peak of nerves before tension, before the van fell deadly silent for a moment.
-Then Lee started to speak.
-His face was rigid with shock, cut out against the black backdrop of the window with the windscreen wipers ever so mechanically squeaking away.
-When he'd finished what he had to say he was looking at us in turn, as if this was a night where our lives would change.
+It wasn't the roach of a joint, but a cigarette filter or something.
+It meant, shut it!
+It was the peak of all our nerves before the tension set in, before the van fell deathly silent for a moment.
+Then Lee spoke.
+His face was sucked in, withdrawn and shock white, cut out against the black backdrop of the window, the windscreen wipers ever so mechanically squeaking away.

-“I think we've killed someone,” he'd said, all trance like, “I saw the head.
+“I think we've killed someone,” he said, like in a trance, “I saw the head....
 An eye.
-It took a second out to look at me like one of those weird flashed messages they're not allowed to advertise with.
+It took a second out of its tragedy to look at me, like one of those weird flashed messages they're not allowed to advertise with.
 I really think we've killed someone.”
+Now finished, he looked at each of us in turn, an expression of great foreboding in his regard, as if this were a night in which our lives would be irrevocably changed.

-We all sat staring back into Lee's ghostly and handsome chiselled face of fear, the hash buzz prickling through our eyes and skin.
-Lee's eyes were even wider, the pupils huge and agitated and full of night tales.
-Swept along in the moment we were all thinking the same thing: even if it was an accident, we were in a stolen van, with one light, not a driving licence between us, we were all stoned and we all had repeat criminal offences behind us and more pending.
-Then there was the house we'd attempted to burgle.
-God, we'd be fried, even taking into account it was only a carrot cruncher we rammed down.
-It was Alan who broke the silence, a calming pragmatic Irish voice:
+We all sat staring back into Lee's handsome but ghostly chiselled face of fear, the mystic buzz from the hashish prickling through our minds and skin.
+Lee's eyes were now universally wide, the pupils huge and agitated and full of dark night tales.
+Carried along in the moment we were all thinking the same thought: the gravity of murder.
+And even though it was an accident, we were nevertheless in a stolen van, stoned, riding the night with only a single working headlight, no driving licence between us, and each with a long history of repeat criminal offences.
+Aside from that there was the small matter of the house we had attempted to burglarize.
+God, we'd be fried - even if it were only a carrot-cruncher we had mown down.
+It was Alan who finally broke the silence, a calming pragmatic Southern Irish voice:

-“We're gonna hafta ged'out an take a look, boys.
-It'll do us not a bit of fecking good sitting here, sure, imaging what we've done and scaring the bejesus outta us.
-And if it is a man, maybe he's not dead?
-Maybe we can help?”
+“T'is where it's at, boys.
+We'll hafta ged'dowt an take a look.
+It'll not be doing us a single bit a good sitting here, sure, imaging the worst of what we've maybe done and scaring the bejesus outta us.
+And sposing if we're roight, if it tis indeed a fellow a ways back d'ere, well, maybe he's not dead?
+Maybe we can help him, boys?”

 Lee shook his head.
 “And what if he's not dead?
 He'll have seen our faces.
-I think we should just go.”
+I think we should just go... drive on and not look back.”

 “We can't just drive away, Man!
-To do that'd make it ten times as serious.
-We'd be tried for being evil, man!
-I'll tell ya d'hat for nuffin.”
-Now Lee was nodding.
-Then we were all nodding.
+To do such a wicked ting as that'ud make it ten times worse, so it would.
+We'd be tried for being evil, man.”
+And then Lee was nodding.
+And then we were all nodding.
 Lee chucked Alan a torch.
-“You lead the way,” he said, “I don't want to see it.”
+“Lead the way,” he said, “I don't wanna see it.”

-The three older boys slipped out off the van and into the wet.
+The three older boys slipped out of the van and into the wet.
 I opened the backdoors and joined them as they came around the sides.
-Alan and Paul led the the way, I was a foot behind, and Lee behind me – though not so much as he'd be alone in the dark.
-We cut a long diagonal line across the road, to where whatever it was would have landed up.
-Alan shone the light around, showing up thick and inaccessible bush and tree to either side.
+Alan and Paul led the way; I was just behind, and Lee Laws just behind me – though not so much so as to be alone in the dark.
+We cut a long diagonal line across the road to where whatever it was we had hit would have landed.
+Alan shone the light around, showing up thick, inaccessible bush and tree to either side.
 The road really had no right to be here at all.
-And then without quite realizing it I was jogging and then pushing on between Alan and Paul who'd now stopped.
-The light had caught something and had opened up.
-And there it was, in the road, a head and a large sad eye, the rain running off it's face like tears: we'd hooked ourselves a deer.
+And then without quite realizing it I was jogging, and then pushing on between Alan and Paul who had now stopped.
+The torch light had caught something, the beam stopped a short meter ahead and the light opening up.
+And there it was, in the wet mud of the road, a head and a large sad eye, the rain running off it's face, so tragic and sad: we'd hooked ourselves a deer.

 *

 The animal wasn't dead.
 Close to it, but not quite.
-It was just laying there subdued, eyes looking at gathering swamp flies, a slow and drowsy heave and fall of its chest, a composed exhaustion of life.
-Spilling out from its underside was blood, deep red in the yellow light and running across the road in streams with the rain.
-There was also blood and mud on the bedraggled fur near its front hoof..
-Lee, who had practically melted at the thought of having killed a human now reformed and once more took the lead.
-He walked in, and without a word knelt down, clenched the deer's nose and mouth and in a loving, minute long embrace, he snuffed the remaining life out of it and then laid its head gently down and remained there like that for a moment with his eyes closed.
+It lay there subdued, its eye staring out through the gathering swamp flies, a slow and drowsy heave and fall of its chest; a composed exhaustion of life.
+From its underside came blood, deep red in the yellow light, streaming across the road in rivulets with the rain.
+There was also blood and mud on the bedraggled fur near its front hoof.
+Lee, who had all but melted at the thought of having killed a human, now reformed and once more took the lead.
+He strode in and, without a single word, knelt down besides the deer and clenched its nose and mouth tight shut.
+In a loving, two minute long embrace, he snuffed the remaining life out of it and then laid its head gently down.
+He rested there like that for a moment, his eyes closed.

-“Can't let the poor thing suffer on like that,” he eventually said, “That'd be the same as driving off.”
-And just when we thought Lee maybe had some kind of deep soft humanity, he added: “Ok, let's get the fucker in van.”
+“Can't let the poor thing suffer on like that,” he eventually said.
+“That'd be the same as driving off.”
+And just when we thought Lee maybe had some kind of a deep, soft humanity, he added: “Ok, now let's get the fucker in van.”

-“Wha?”
-I or one of the others said, maybe all of us.
+“What?”
+I, or one of the others, said.
+Maybe all of us.

-“The van,” repeated Lee, walking off “I'll back it up.
+“The van,” repeated Lee, walking off.
+“I'll back her up.
 Let's get it inside.
 I know a South African butcher who'll take this off our hands.”

-Shocked, I looked at Paul and Alan.
-Paul and Alan were looking at the deer.
-The deer was looking at something no man can ever see.
+Downcast, replete with an indescribable strain of sadness, I looked to Paul and Alan.
+Paul and Alan were stood in silence looking at the deer; and the deer was looking at something which no man can ever see.

-Lee backed the van up and on rejoining us climbed in the back, stood the mattress up against the side, then hopped down.
-With Paul's help they dragged the deer around so as it was slumped dead longways with its head towards the exhaust.
-He and Paul grabbed the top end of the animal and Alan and I took either side of its middle.
-We tried lifting, but weighed down by death, the deer was having none of it.
-It sagged and got heavy in all the wrong places making it impossible to lift.
+Lee backed the van up.
+On rejoining us he climbed in the back and stood the mattress up against the side, then hopped down.
+With Paul's help the two dragged the deer around so as it was positioned longways with its head by the exhaust pipe.
+With Lee and Paul at the top end of the animal, and Alan and I either side of its middle, we tried lifting, but weighed down by death the deer was having none of it.
+It sagged and got heavy in all the wrong places, making it impossible to lift.
 Lee said we should lift it by the legs.
-Somehow that idea seemed too painful and no-one was very keen on doing it.
-Instead, in a clumsy, awkward fashion we all lifted it's top half into the back of the van and with Lee pulling on it the rest of us heaved and pushed, inching it slowly into the back of the van.
-When it was finally inside we all slumped down wet and exhausted staring at this thing which we had come across.
-Alan, Paul and Lee were laughing in amazement, and between heavy breaths talked excitedly about its size and saying how unreal it all was.
-Alan grabbed an old A-Z off the floor, laid it on his lap, then took out his spliff kit and began skinning up a joint.
-I watched Lee who was poking a twig in the deer's ear.
+Somehow that idea seemed too grievous and no-one was very keen on so doing it.
+Instead, in a clumsy, awkward fashion, we all lifted the deer by its top end and set it down half inside the van.
+Then, with Lee pulling, Alan, Paul and I heaved and pushed, slowly inching the beast into the back.
+When it was finally inside we all slumped down, wet and exhausted, staring at this thing which we had somehow happened across.
+The three older boys were laughing in amazement, and between heavy breaths talked excitedly about its size and weight, and about how unreal it all was.
+Alan grabbed an old A-Z from off the floor.
+He laid it on his lap, took out his spliff rolling kit and began skinning up a joint.
+I watched Lee who was poking a twig into the deer's ear.

 *

-The laughing had been going on for a while before it dawned on me that the gufawing and snorting concerned me.
+The laughing had been going on for a while before it dawned on me that the guffawing and snorting concerned me.
 I turned around, heavily stoned and confused.
-I could feel a bemused smile across my face, the smile I always got when I was stoned and baffled and fifteen and not sure if anything at all was actually happening.
-I tried to figure out what the joke was, but I couldn't.
-All I could decipher for sure was that it concerned me.
+I could feel a bemused, childish grin across my face, the grin I always elicited when I was stoned and baffled, when I was fifteen and not sure if anything at all was actually happening.
+I tried to figure out what the joke was.
 “What?”
-I asked, “What???”
-When they saw my face, my stinging red eyes, they laughed harder.
+I asked.
+“What?”
+When they saw my face, my stinging red eyes, they laughed even harder.

 “Will it me bollix,” said Paul.
 “You seen the ways he's been eyeing it up!
 Oi, Sicko, no fucking dodgy business when ya think no one's watching, OK?
 If your hands start wandering or you try and mount the thing you'll be walking back to London!”

-“Yeah Shane, go easy on her she's had a rough night!” was Alan's input.
-Everyone was cracking up, their laughter echoing in my stoned and cushioned head.
-That in turn set off my own thoughts and I was then bursting red too and laughing like a madman at the bizarre images which were playing out in my mind.
-And then I blinked, or breathed, or something and it was suddenly like nothing had ever happened , and I was left wondering had I just started cracking up laughing while the others were talking serious?
-I stared around at them for a moment, confused, but now they were with grave faces and surely they couldn't have been laughing???
-Only they had been...
-I was sure of it.
-Then the words hit me.
-Not what they said, but what they implied... what had started their laughter.
+“Yeah Shane, go easy on her she's had a rough night!” was Alan's quip.
+The three older boys were in hysterics, their laughter echoing in my stoned and cushioned head.
+That in turn set off a chain of visions in my own mind and then I too was bursting red and laughing like a madman at the bizarre images which were playing out in my mind.
+And then I blinked, or breathed, or something and it was suddenly like nothing had ever happened.
+In my mind I began doubting reality.
+Had I just started cracking up laughing while the others were talking serious?
+I looked at each of them for a moment, confused, but now they were with grave faces and surely they couldn't have been laughing hysterically as I had seen.
+Only they had been.
+And then their words hit me.
+Not what they had said, but what they had implied.

 “You must be fucking joking,” I suddenly cried, “I'm not getting in the back with that thing!”

-“No?” said Lee, “then I suppose we'll see you back in London in about three days, because you'll be trotting home.”
+“No?” said Lee, “then I suppose we'll see you back in London in about three days, 'cause you'll be trotting home.”

-Lee looked at me like you would a kid who just won't go to bed.
-Then his evil eyes gave way and he said I could budge in with Paul and Alan on the way home.
+Lee looked at me like you would a kid who won't go to bed.
+Then the harshness in his eyes gave way and he said I could budge in with Paul and Alan on the way home.

 *